Wig disguises, a swapped license plate and a 1,000-mile drive: Where the search for 9-year-old Melodee Buzzard stands

 “Although this arrest occurred during the course of the missing person investigation, it is not directly related to Melodee’s disappearance,” the sheriff’s office said.

-Buzzard was arrested Friday on a charge of false imprisonment, a felony charge, and investigators have been reluctant to provide details about the incident while they search for Melodee.
+Buzzard has been charged with a felony charge of false imprisonment by violence, according to the Santa Barbara County District Attorney’s Office.
+She is being held at a county jail with bail set at $100,000, records show.

-Buzzard will be booked at a Santa Barbara County jail with bail set at $100,000, officials said.
+Prosecutors say the incident happened in Lompoc on November 6 and involved a person who is not Melodee, but investigators have so far been reluctant to share more details.

 The arrest comes about a week after the FBI served search warrants at Buzzard’s home and a storage locker, as well as the rental car Melodee was last seen in.